syash689/WinPredict/README.md

 To make predictions, provide the current match situation including team performance, player statistics, and match conditions.
 The predictor will calculate the probability of a team winning.

-## Predict with Confidence

-Explore the "IPL Win Predictor" and make data-driven predictions about IPL match outcomes.
-Get real-time insights and enhance your understanding of match dynamics.
-Visit the [Live Demo](https://ipl-match-predictor.streamlit.app/) and elevate your cricket analysis.